 - Industry Challenges – How energy prices and geopolitical and climate crisis will affect the sector’s transition to more sustainable sources?

-- Market Key Trends – How the rapid expansion of the renewables will impact the global energy mix?
+- Market Key Trends – How the rapid expansion of renewables will impact the global energy mix?

 - Drivers for Digital Transformation – Which are the leading drivers of digital transformation in the energy sector?